YuxingLiu/CarND-Advanced-Lane-Lines/README.md

 ### Distortion Correction

-The code for this step is contained in the code cells [3]-[4] of [`Test Video Pipeline.ipynb`](https://github.com/YuxingLiu/CarND-Advanced-Lane-Lines/blob/master/Test%20Video%20Pipeline.ipynb).
+The code for this step is contained in the code cells [3]-[4] of the notebook [`Test Video Pipeline.ipynb`](https://github.com/YuxingLiu/CarND-Advanced-Lane-Lines/blob/master/Test%20Video%20Pipeline.ipynb).

 Distortion correction was applied to one of the raw images as illstrated below: